WPS/egon.io/architecture.md

 - was flexible enough to support the Domain Storytelling modeling language
 - and fulfilled the [architectural constraints](#section-architecture-constraints).

-## Decision: Using bpmn-js as Modeling Framework
+## Decision: Using diagram-js as Modeling Framework

-[bpmn-js](https://github.com/bpmn-io/bpmn-js) checked all the boxes.
-It is a JavaScript modeling library for the BPMN language.
-For version 1.x.x. of Egon, we replaced BPMN with the Domain Storytelling modeling language and stayed close to the tech stack used by bpmn-js: JavaScript as programming language, tools for building and testing, etc.
+[diagram-js](https://github.com/bpmn-io/diagram-js) checked all the boxes.
+It is a JavaScript modeling library, originally developed for the [bpmn-js BPMN editor](https://github.com/bpmn-io/bpmn-js) but now language-agnostic.

-However, the decision for using bpmn-js had tradeoffs: For some features, Egon developers had to dive deep into the inner workings of bpmn-js and work around the framework's behavior.
+Older versions of Egon (v1 and v2) depended on bpmn-js which had tradeoffs: For some features, Egon developers had to dive deep into the inner workings of bpmn-js and work around the framework's behavior.
 At the same time, bpmn-js offers a lot of features that are not relevant for Domain Storytelling.

-> The decision for using bpmn-js was revisited several times, but until now, we are not aware of an alternative modeling framework that fulfilles the [architectural constraints](#section-architecture-constraints).
+Egon v3 marked the shift from using bpmn-js to diagram-js as our modeling framework.

-## Decision: Separation Between Egon and bpmn-js
+## Decision: Separation Between Egon and diagram-js

-After a few years of development, we had built features that had little to no connection to the bpmn-js framework.
-However, the architecture made it difficult to distinguish...
+Many of Egon's features do not depend on the diagram-js framework.
+The architecture should reflect that by clearly distinguishing between
-- code that deals with core modeling activities and requires knowledge of bpmn-js
+- code that deals with core modeling activities and requires knowledge of diagram-js
-- and code that is independent of bpmn-js
+- and code that is independent of diagram-js

-We wanted to flatten the learning curve for new developers by better separating Egon and bpmn-js.
-This went hand in hand with migration to a different tech stack (Typescript and Angular, see below) that helped us to better express the intended architecture.
+This separation flattens the learning curve for new developers.

-## Decision: Migrate to Typescript and Angular
+## Decision: Typescript and Angular

-Since all developers share a common background (see [Stakeholders](#_stakeholders)) which includes experience with Typescript and Angular, we decided to migrate most of our code to this tech stack.
-This lowered the learning curve for new developers, enabling them to work on new features without detailed knowledge of bpmn-js.
+Since all developers share a common background (see [Stakeholders](#_stakeholders)) which includes experience with Typescript and Angular, this tech stack has been used since Egon v2.
+It also enabled us to  express this intended architecture.

-The result of this migration is Egon v2.x.x

 ## Decision: No Touch Support, no Multi-User Support